xiecong/Simple-Implementation-of-ML-Algorithms/README.md

 My simplest implementations of common ML algorithms using only numpy.
 Will keep updating.

-* Logistic regression
+* Logistic Regression
+* MLP
-* Decision tree
+* Decision Tree
 * Naive Bayes
 * Bayesian Network
-* Support vector machine
+* Support Vector Machine
-* MLP
 * CNN
 * GAN
 * GBDT
 * HMM
 * Genetic Algorithm
 * Reemforcement learning
+* Random Forest

 Feel free to use the code.
 Please contact me if you have any questions: xiecng@gmail.com